ordinaryexperts/terraform-aws-static-website-with-cicd/README.md

 # terraform-aws-static-website-with-cicd

-A static s3-backed website with CloudFront, SSL, and automatic deployments on commits to a CodeCommit git repo.
+A static s3-backed website with CloudFront, SSL, and automatic deployments on commits to a git repo (CodeCommit natively supported, Bitbucket Cloud, GitHub, GitHub Enterprise Cloud, GitHub Enterprise Server supported via CodeStar connections).
 The user can supply a list of IP addresses to whitelist to access the s3-backed website via the whitelisted_ips list.
 The whitelist will be implemented via a WAF and WAFRule.
 If whitelisted_ips contains an empty list then the WAF and WAFRule will not be allocated.